lmcinnes/umap/doc/parameters.rst

 As mentioned, there is really no requirement to stop at ``n_components=3``.
-If you are interested in (density based) clustering, or other machine learning techniques, it can be beneficial to pick a larger embedding dimension (say 10, or 50) closer to the the dimension of the underlying manifold on which your data lies.
+If you are interested in (density based) clustering, or other machine learning techniques, it can be beneficial to pick a larger embedding dimension (say 10, or 50) closer to the dimension of the underlying manifold on which your data lies.

 ``metric``